 A VPN, which stands for Virtual Private Network, can be used to protect your online privacy and offer access to region-blocked content.
-Here, we explain exactly what a VPN is and how it works.
+Here, we explain exactly what a VPN is, what a VPN is used for and how it works.

 Public awareness of VPNs is growing, but for many they’re still a mystery.
 Traditionally, they were used by businesses to enable their employees to access a company’s internal network securely.
 Nowadays people use them for two main things: privacy and watching TV.